Emotional Support Dog

 Dr. Jamie Marie Duggan, Ph.D.

 Dr. Jamie Duggan is a graduate from the School of Applied Child Psychology program at McGill University.
-Her clinical and research interests include psychological assessment, learning disabilities, social skill development, non-suicidal self-injury, body image, and emotion regulation difficulties in both children and adolescents.
+Her clinical and research interests include emotion regulation, body image, self-harm, anxiety and depression, learning disabilities, and ADHD in both elementary-aged children and adolescents.
 Dr. Duggan completed her clinical internship and practicum at the Day/Evening Hospital at the Jewish General Hospital, a treatment centre for children with psychological, cognitive, behavioural, and family problems.
-She completed her combined Doctoral and Master’s degree in Education at McGill Unversity and her Bachelor’s degree in Honors Psychology at Concordia University.
+She completed her combined Master’s and Doctoral degree in Education at McGill Unversity and her Bachelor’s degree in Honors Psychology at Concordia University.
 She has also presented at numerous national conferences and published in the Canadian Journal of Counselling and Psychotherapy, Psychiatry Research, and School Mental Health.
-She currently divides her time between the clinic and Vanguard Intercultural School, where she works part time as a school psychologist.
 Dr. Duggan is also a member in good standing with the Ordre des Psychologues du Québec.
+Dr. Duggan is also a certified yoga teacher and incorporates her love for the mind-body connection and wellness into her therapeutic approach.

 France Turcotte B.Ed.